Infinidoge/universe/readme.md

 Modules that create some sort of new functionality.

-- `ensure.nix`: Takes a list of directories, and ensures they exist after boot.
 - `soft-serve.nix`: Runs the `soft-serve` git server.
 - `ssh-tunnel.nix`: Runs an SSH session for opening ports.